 When exposed to SARS-CoV-2, the virus that causes COVID-19, our immune systems start to produce antibodies to fight off the virus.
 This test can detect infection after 7 days, but is most effective 14 days after symptoms appear.
 By looking for these antibodies, this test will help you determine whether or not you have been exposed to the virus.

 We have not yet gathered sufficient evidence to show whether or not the presence of these antibodies confers immunity to patients, and so it is still important that you continue to adhere to social distancing guidelines even if you have antibodies.

-If you are worried about a recent exposure to COVID-19, our RT PCR (real time polymerase chain reaction) test allows you to detect any signs of infection starting five days from potential exposure.
-This test looks for the presence of genetic material from the COVID-19 virus using a throat/nose swab.
+If you are worried about a recent exposure to COVID-19, our Saliva PCR (real time polymerase chain reaction) test allows you to detect any signs of infection starting five days from potential exposure.
+This test looks for the presence of genetic material from the COVID-19 virus using a saliva sample.

 By looking for the genetic information of the virus, this test allows you to determine whether you are infected with the virus at the time of taking the test, provided you take the test within 5 days of your symptoms starting.

 COVID-19 is an infectious disease caused by a newly discovered virus from a family of viruses called coronaviruses.
 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without special treatment.
 Older people, and those with some underlying medical problems, are more likely to develop a serious illness.